jaredpalmer/razzle/README.md

     index.js             # Server entry point
 ```

-_Note: The default application is a universal React application with React Router 4 on an Express server.
-If don't want this setup, have a look at some of the [examples](https://github.com/jaredpalmer/razzle/tree/master/examples).
-Each one is installable with just a few commands._
+**That's pretty much it**.
+You don't need to worry about setting up multiple webpack configs or other build tools.
+Just start editing `src/App.js` and go!

-Once the installation is done, you can run some commands inside the project folder:
+Some commands you should know about.
+You can run these inside the project folder:

 ### `npm start` or `yarn start`